victoriamccray/victoriamccray.github.io/aboutme.md

 For me, the most interesting problems live at the boundaries between fields.
 Understanding cognition may require neuroscience, but also biology, statistics, computer science, linguistics, philosophy, and increasingly, ethics.

 ### What I Do Now
-As a health data scientist at Guidehouse, I architect data quality frameworks and statistical pipelines for national public health surveillance systems.
-I work with epidemiologists, neurologists, and data engineers to transform messy, large-scale health data into reliable insights that inform policy decisions and community care.
-This includes developing prevalence estimation methods for neurological diseases at the national level, and building systems that track overdose patterns across jurisdictions.
+As a health data scientist at Guidehouse, I architected data quality frameworks and statistical pipelines for national public health surveillance systems.
+I worked with epidemiologists, neurologists, and data engineers to transform messy, large-scale health data into reliable insights that inform policy decisions and community care.
+This included developing prevalence estimation methods for neurological diseases at the national level, and building systems that track overdose patterns across jurisdictions.

-Concurrently, I'm completing my MSc in Bioinformatics at Northeastern to grow my expertise in computational biology and statistical genomics.
+Concurrently, I completed my MSc in Bioinformatics at Northeastern to grow my expertise in computational biology and statistical genomics.
 I'm particularly interested in how multi-omic approaches and network analysis can generate insight into disease mechanisms by finding meaningful structure in high-dimensional, noisy data.

 ### Building Research Capacity
 Beyond my technical work, I'm committed to democratizing access to STEM and computational research tools.
 In February 2025, I led a two-week neuroimaging data science program at Lilongwe University for Agriculture and Natural Resources in Malawi, teaching Python, neuroimaging analysis, and research ethics.